1nst4ll/mango-news/PROGRESS.md

 *   **Avoid Repetition:** Do not duplicate detailed information across multiple documentation files.
 Each file should serve a specific purpose (e.g., `README.md` for overview, `PROGRESS.md` for development log, `db/schema.sql` for schema details).
 *   **Complementary Information:** Ensure documentation files complement each other, providing different levels of detail or focusing on specific aspects of the project.

 **Recent Work:** Implemented content filtering in the backend scraper (`backend/src/scraper.js`) to include only the main article content and exclude social sharing sections, iframes, and images within links.
 Updated the frontend `ArticleDetail.tsx` component to use `react-markdown` to render the scraped content.
+Refined the scraping strategy by removing specific HTML tag filtering and adding post-processing logic to clean unwanted header/footer text and related article links from the scraped markdown.

 **Unresolved Issues:** Currently experiencing a persistent file corruption issue with `backend/src/scraper.js` that prevents reliable saving of changes.
 Also encountering Groq API rate limits during scraping.